RandyMcMillan/nostr-p2p-nodejs/README.md

 ]

 // Create a new Nostr node.
+const seckey = '...' // Your private key.
-const node = new NostrNode(relays, seckey, options)
+const node   = new NostrNode(relays, seckey)

 node.on('ready', () => {
   // Fires when the node is ready to send and receive messages.